instructure/instructure-ui/packages/ui-link/src/Link/README.md

 ### Underlines

 Link's primary use is inline with other content, which is why it is underlined by default.
-For rare situations where Link needs to appear without surrounding text, the default underline can be configured to only show on hover by making `isWithinText={false}`.
+For rare situations where Link needs to appear without surrounding text, the default underline can be configured to only show on hover by making `isWithinText={false}`. __Note: this only applies when outside high contrast mode.
+When inside high contrast mode, the link will always have an underline.__

 ```js
 ---